Skip to main content

 ./cleanup.sh

-• Dynamo platform components and workloads
+• Dynamo Examples: All deployed inference graphs and workloads

-• Kubernetes resources and namespaces
+• Kubernetes Resources: Namespaces, secrets, and configurations

 This deployment provides a production-ready NVIDIA Dynamo environment on Amazon EKS with enterprise-grade features including Karpenter automatic scaling, EFA networking, and seamless AWS service integration.